Bamo-D-Abdallah/information_security/README.md

 <details>
     <summary>Peer Entity authentication</summary>
-    'sp' Peer entity authentication is the process of verifying the identity of entities involved in a logical connection to ensure their legitimacy.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Peer entity authentication is the process of verifying the identity of entities involved in a logical connection to ensure their legitimacy.
 </details>

 <details>
     <summary>Data-Origin authentication</summary>
-    'sp' in a connectionless transfer, provides assurance that the source of received data is as claimed.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; in a connectionless transfer, provides assurance that the source of received data is as claimed.
 </details>

 <details>
     <summary>Data Confidentiality</summary>
-    'sp' is the protection of data from unauthorized leak
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; is the protection of data from unauthorized leak
 </details>

 <details>
     <summary>Access Control</summary>
-    'sp' is a prevention of unauthorized use of a resource.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; is a prevention of unauthorized use of a resource.
 </details>

 <details>
     <summary>Data Integrity</summary>
-    'sp' is the assurance that the data received are exactly as sent by an authorized entity.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; is the assurance that the data received are exactly as sent by an authorized entity.
 </details>

 <details>
     <summary>Nonrepudiation</summary>
-    'sp' provides protection against denial of any one of the entities participating in a communication.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; provides protection against denial of any one of the entities participating in a communication.
 </details>

 <details>